-The program WebMO was used as a tool to improve understanding of the chemical properties of Electrons by calculating the Molecular Orbitals, Natural Bond Orders and Electron Density of: a lone Carbon, Carbon Monoxide (CO), Chloromethane (CH3Cl), Ethylene (C2H4), Benzene (C6H6), and three tautomers of N-heterocyclic Carbene (NHC).
-Using the ‘Molecular Orbital’ calculation the 1s and 2p orbitals of a lone carbon atom were calculated as a simple test of WebMO’s accuracy.
+The program WebMO was used to calculate the Molecular Orbitals, Natural Bond Orders and Electron Density of a lone carbon atom, carbon monoxide (CO), chloromethane (CH3Cl), Ethylene (C2H4), Benzene (C6H6), and three tautomers of N-heterocyclic Carbene (NHC).
+The 1s and 2p orbitals of a lone carbon atom were calculated as a simple test of WebMO’s accuracy.
 The calculation was then run on our molecules to gauge the reactivity of each species by analysing both the separate molecule’s HOMOs and LUMOs.
 The ‘Natural Bond Orbitals’ calculation was run on Chloromethane to view the types of bond orbitals.
 The ‘Bond Order’ calculation was used to identify the kind of bonding present, and the electrostatic potential mapped the distribution of electrons.
+It was fournd that….